dienn1/UCSC-Portfolio/README.md

 ## Terrain Generation
 Github link: https://github.com/dienn1/UCSC-Portfolio/tree/main/Terrain%20Generation <br/>
+Generate Terrain based on Perlin Noise.
+Terrain coloring based on heights.
+Water is made using shaders and Voronoi Noise.
 The Demo is in the Build folder.
 A new terrain is generated every time the build is run. <br/>
 Everything is made by myself except for the smoke texture.
 <img src="Terrain Generation/screenshot1.png">